-Film opens with military helicopters flying along a jungle coastline which back then was strongly evocative image of military intrigue.
+Film opens with military helicopters flying along a jungle coastline which back then was a strongly evocative image of military intrigue.

 The choppers land and men who really eat their Wheaties get out.
 They are wearing “appropriate civilian attire” and military haircuts.
 At that point in time, Vietnam veteran security contractors were in their mid-thirties to mid-forties and these guys fit that mold perfectly.
 There is no explanation provided and none needed.

 An interesting carry-over from Rambo is that the uniformed military was back in favor in the movies.
-The Sixties tropes of mad American Generals and troops as war-criminals waiting for a chance to victimize the little brown people of the Earth had been banished.
+The Sixties’ tropes of mad American Generals and troops as war criminals waiting for a chance to victimize the little brown people of the Earth had been banished.
 The guys in uniform were to be trusted again.

 It’s the CIA civilians that are going to screw you.
-So, when we meet the General, we know he’s a good guy and when he looks askance at Carl Weathers you know that he’s Company Operative and will be trouble for our team.
+So, when we meet the General, we know he’s a good guy and when he looks askance at Carl Weathers you know that he’s a Company Operative and will be trouble for our team.

 There follows one of the most iconic handshakes in history.

 Arnold wins the handshake and the audience is then briefed about the upcoming mission.
 Local diplomats friendly to the US have to be extracted from Marxist rebels.
 The US can’t be seen to be directly involved in this because they are being held in a hostile country.
 Thus, Arnold’s team has been called in.

 Seems straightforward enough.
 Although this happens all the time in the real world.
 The SEALs just give credit to some host country’s “special forces.”